AdrianoFerrari/blog/content/essays/kernel-card-system/index.md

 ## The Complement to Consistency

 In Systems Thinking it's said that people often know which lever would have the biggest impact on a system.
 The problem is that they tend to want to push that lever very hard *in the wrong direction*.
-For example, economic growth is important, but we should aim for *less* of it[^1].
+For example, economic growth is important, but we should aim for *less* of it. [^1]

+[^1]: This, and other counterintuive results, are explained in "Thinking in Systems : A Primer".

 In my constant quest for consistency, I was doing the same thing.